Montessori Art – Why Teach Primary Color Mixing Curriculum

 Where to Start: Follow My Halloween Rock Painting Tips

-This Montessori Halloween rock painting activity is actually really simple.
-All you really have to do is demonstrate how to properly use the materials—paintbrushes, water jar, napkins—and then let kids work independently to create their artworks.
-Here are three quick tips to help make the project go smoothly.
+This Montessori Halloween rock painting activity is quite simple.
+Just show how to use the materials—paintbrushes, water jar, napkins—and then let kids create their artworks on their own.
+Here are three quick tips to make the project smoother.

-Tip 1: Rocks are not paper; they don’t absorb paint as easily.
+Tip 1: Rocks are not like paper; they don’t absorb paint as easily.

-When kids are cleaning their paintbrushes in between colors, make sure they wipe all the water off the paintbrush before they dip it back into paint.
-You don’t want runny paint when painting rocks, the paint is harder to control with precision and the image won’t be as clear.
+When kids clean their paintbrushes between colors, ensure they wipe all the water off the brush before dipping it back into the paint.
+You want to avoid runny paint on rocks, as it makes controlling the paint harder and the image less clear.

 Tip 2: Paint the background color first and let it dry completely before adding more paint.

-If you want rock to have a solid background color, paint that first.
-Then, let the paint dry before painting anything else on it.
-This will help the image come out nice and clear, and keep the paint colors from smearing together.
+If you want the rock to have a solid background color, paint that part first.
+Allow the paint to dry before adding more details.
+This helps the image look clear and prevents colors from mixing.

-Example: If painting a ghost rock, paint white first, let it dry, then paint black eyes and mouth once the white has dried.
+Example: For a ghost rock, paint it white first, let it dry, then add black eyes and a mouth once the white is dry.

 Tip 3: If possible, paint rocks in direct sunlight.

-Acrylic will dry quicker if it’s under a heat source.
-Rocks will take much longer to dry if they are being painted in a cold or cool temperature.
-Once your students have finished painting their rocks, lay them in direct sunlight to dry.
+Acrylic paint dries faster under a heat source.
+Rocks take longer to dry in cool temperatures.
+Once your students finish painting, place the rocks in direct sunlight to dry.

 A Short Cut Just for You